 Do ideal customers even exist?

-Your ideal customer should be someone who:
+Your ideal customer profile should identify someone who:

 - needs and wants your product or service,

-An Ideal Customer Profile Saves Time and Money
+How an Ideal Customer Profile Saves Time and Money

 Creating Your Ideal Customer Profile